matthewfcarlson/matthewfcarlson.github.io/content/projects/crowdtrivia/index.md

 There are now two pieces of this: the renderer and the brain.
 The renderer pushes pixels to the virtual webcam and the brain keeps track of the questions.
+I thought about using solid.js and tinkered with it a bit but decided to go down the route I know: Vue.JS.
+I borrowed the [vitesome](https://github.com/alvarosabu/vitesome) starter template and after creating a bit of an adapter so the websocket, api, and other stuff would still work whether I was using the express backend or the vite dev server, I had something decent.

 ## Step 4: Integrating with Streams